 What is MiFID II, and what does it govern?

 Financial markets and instruments are probably one of the most strictly controlled sectors around the world.
-Such strict control is crucial for the protection of participants in these markets and to avoid systemic failure that may result in financial instability.
-As already said, regulation under MiFID II does not relate only to instruments, which are qualified strictly as “securities” or “derivatives.”
-It applies to any type of asset which would qualify by nature or content as a financial instrument.
-This includes security tokens, which are usually scrutinized under the Howey test, hence usually subjected to legal scrutiny and informational disclosures.
-The crossroads between traditional financial regulations and the crypto market are best described by The ESMA Clarification, with explanation that certain crypto-assets could fall under the scope of MiFID, therefore requiring the publishing of prospectuses and licensing of involved entities.
+Such strict control is very important for protection of the participants of these markets, in order to avoid systemic failure which may result in financial instability.
+As already mentioned, the regulation under MiFID II does not pertain only to instruments that are qualified strictly as “securities” or “derivatives.”
+It does concern any type of asset that would qualify in nature or in content as a financial instrument.
+This may include security tokens, which generally come under scrutiny through the Howey test, hence normally subjected to legal scrutiny and informational disclosures.
+The crossroads of traditional financial regulations with the crypto market are best described by The ESMA Clarification, which explains that for certain crypto-assets, the application of MiFID will imply the obligation to publish prospectuses and license the involved entities.

-For example, when cryptocurrency projects pool capital to reinvest, they might fall under the purview of regulatory regimes as collective investment schemes.
-These include entities pooling money from investors for the purpose of reinvesting with the intention of returning profits directly to those investors.
-Usually, the difference would be that investors in such a system often have no direct control or even votes over the investments made.
+For example, where cryptocurrency projects pool their capital to reinvest, they may be considered to fall within the ambit of regulatory regimes as collective investment schemes.
+These usually are entities pooling money from investors for the purpose of reinvesting with the intention of returning the profits directly to those investors.
+Usually, the difference would be that investors in this system often have no direct control or even votes over the investments made.

 Such issues are subject to regulation and, thus, mandatory disclosure and prospectus requirements, if not specifically exempt for the particular project.